beckypdata/DataCleaningProject/README.md

 ####Code Book

-Please refer to the CodeBook.md file in this directory for overview information on the original study, references to that study, as well as details on the data cleaning assignment that has been completed.
+Please refer to the CodeBook.md file in this directory for overview information on the original study, references to that study, as well as details on the data cleaning assignment.
+Detailed steps, assumptions, and thought process related to the analysis script can be found in the Study Design section of the CodeBook.

 High level steps related to the analysis script include

-+ 1: Load dplyr package
+1. Load dplyr package
-+ 2. Read the datasets
+2. Read the datasets
-+ 3. Variable name cleanup
+3. Variable name cleanup
-+ 4. Merge the datasets
+4. Merge the datasets
-+ 5. Select the desired data and generate tidy dataset
+5. Select the desired data and generate tidy dataset
-+ 6. Write the tidy dataset
+6. Write the tidy dataset

-Detailed steps, assumptions, and thought process related to the analysis script can be found in the Study Design section of the CodeBook.md.

-Once the CodeBook.md has been reviewed, please proceed with the following to validate the results of the data cleaning assignment.
+Once the CodeBook.md has been reviewed for further understanding, please proceed with the following to validate the results of the data cleaning assignment.

 ####Data Setup